The colloquial name borrows from the original German name, Vergissmeinnicht, which translates to “forget-me-not.”

 However, most garden varieties come from the temperate woodlands and evergreen forests of the northern hemisphere.
 A popular example of such a variety is the Myosotis alpestris or alpine forget-me-not.

 Common cultivars thrive within USDA zones 3 to 8.
-But the true forget-me-not is slightly less cold tolerant and does well between zones 5 and 9.
+But the true forget-me-not is not as adapted to colder climates and does well between zones 5 and 9.

 Other than the USDA zone, the following conditions will also affect the growth of your forget-me-nots:

-- Light: Plant forget-me-nots in partial shade at the southern part of its range, and in full sun to the North.
+- Light: Plant forget-me-nots in partial shade at the southern part of its range, and in full sun in Northern areas.
 In areas with hot summers, plant them where they will get ample sunlight in the morning and shade in the afternoon.

-- Soil: The plants need moist, well-drained soil, with plenty of organic matter.
+- Soil: The plants need moist rich soil with good drainage and plenty of organic matter.
 You can mix in about 2 to 3 inches of well-aged compost, manure, or peat moss before planting.
 Also, ensure that the soil has a pH between 5.6 and 7.

 - Water: forget-me-nots need plenty of water, keep them well hydrated.
-They are typically found on river banks in the wild and grow well in moist environments.
+They are typically found on river banks or near bodies of water in the wild and grow well in moist environments.

 Types of Forget Me Not